neilmunday/slurm-mail/README.md

 **Note:** Depending on your operating system's Python set-up, it is possible that `setuptools` might install Slurm-Mail to `/usr/local` rather than `/usr`.

+### AWS Parallel Cluster

+Slurm-Mail can be installed and automatically configured to work with [AWS Parallel Cluster](https://aws.amazon.com/hpc/parallelcluster/) by using the [this recipe](https://github.com/aws-samples/aws-hpc-recipes/tree/main/recipes/pcluster/slurm_accounting_with_email).

 ## Configuration

 Edit `/etc/slurm-mail/slurm-mail.conf` to suit your needs.
 For example, check that the location of `sacct` is correct.
 If you are installing from source check that the log and spool directories are set to your desired values.